agapoff/kafka-ops/README.md

 make build
 ```

-If you have rpm-build installed then you may build RPM-package
+If you have rpm-build installed then you can build RPM-package

 ```bash
 make rpm